 This subject is taught by the School of Geography, Environment and Earth Sciences.

-Environmental Studies courses can be put towards a major in Environmental Studies and pairs well with many other disciplines as a double major.
+Environmental Studies courses can either count towards a major in Environmental Studies, or they can pair well with many other disciplines as a double major.
 One course also forms part of the BA major in Māori Resource Management.
-Environmental Studies will add an environmental element useful to many careers.

 BSc major requirements